jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 with this hypothesis.
 (See my “Musikalische Logik,” 1873, p.
 12; “Die objective existenz der undertöne in der Schallwelle,” 1875, printed separately from the “Allgemeine Deutsche Musikzeitung;” “Musikalische Syntaxis,” 1877, preface and appendix, and the article on “Untertöne” in my ”Musik- Lexikon.”)

 But whatever any one may think of this or that opinion of mine, thus much remains certain: _The major and minor chords are, as regards their mathemat_- _ical and acoustical relations, the polar opposites of each other_.
 The further question is, whether the physiology of hearing, and the psychology of musical

 ---

 perception find a similar reciprocity of major and minor intelligible, and whether they can recognize this mathematico-physical principle as valid for them also.

 The physiology of tone sensations has only lately been thoroughly inves- tigated, mainly by the distinguished physicist and physiologist, Helmholtz.*
 This book is not devoted exclusively to physiological investigations, as might, perhaps, be inferred from its title, but comprehends the whole domain of exact science as related to tone, from the production and conveyance of tone on to the mental correlation of tone representations.
 That is to say, it is largely occupied, on the one hand, with mathematical and physical investigation, and on the other, it extends to the field of psychology and aesthetics.

-Thus, the theory of overtones and combination-tones is treated in detail, and differences in tone-color (timbre) are explained as the result of different combinations of overtones in the complex tones we hear.
+Thus, the theory of overtones and combination-tones is treated in detail, and differences in tone-color (_timbre_) are explained as the result of different combinations of overtones in the complex tones we hear.
 These investiga- tions are invaluable, especially as regards the theory of the construction of instruments.
 They explain, for example, the mixture stops of the organ, which were in practical use long before the tones of pipes were known to be complex, showing that the auxiliary ranks of pipes merely reinforce the over- tones which make up the chord of the fundamental, and thus strengthen its impression.

-The physiological chapters in Helmholtz's book are (1) those which treat of the faculty possessed by the ear of analyzing complex tones, of separating such tones into their component elements, although they reach the ear as a single vibration-form ; (2) that which treats of the perception of differences of tone-color (timbre), which rests on the same principles ; and (3) that on the comparative euphony of the different kinds of chords.
+The physiological chapters in Helmholtz’s book are (1) those which treat of the faculty possessed by the ear of analyzing complex tones, of separating such tones into their component elements, although they reach the ear as a single vibration-form; (2) that which treats of the perception of differences of tone-color (timbre), which rests on the same principles; and (3) that on the comparative euphony of the different kinds of chords.
 Fine and intelli- gent as are the investigations and observations on the first two problems, they can only be considered as hypothetical, and Helmholtz himself so con- siders them.
-His hypothesis is, that there is in the ear a complicated apparatus of more or less tense nerve fibres of different lengths ; that these are set in vibration by sound waves, according to the laws of sympathetic
+His hypothesis is, that there is in the ear a complicated apparatus of more or less tense nerve fibres of different lengths; that these are set in vibration by sound waves, according to the laws of sympathetic

-* "Die Lehre von den Tonempfindimgen als physiologische Grundlage fur die Theorie der Musik " 4th Auflage, 1877).
-There is an English translation of this work.— Translator.
+\* “Die Lehre von den Tonempfindungen als physiologische Grundlage für die Theorie der Musik” (1863, 4th Auflage, 1877).
+There is an English translation of this work.— <sc>Translator</sc>.

 ---